Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/deploy-embedded-agents.md

 Follow the instructions described in [Install Axway Central CLI](/docs/integrate_with_central/cli_central/cli_install/).

-You can validate that your installation by running: `axway central --version`.
+You can validate your installation by running: `axway central --version`.

 ### Step 2: Identify yourself to Amplify platform with Axway CLI